William Montague Ferry Jr.: Civil War

-Michigan Politics
+Michigan politics

 William was Supervisor in Spring Lake in 1849, again from 1854 to 1859, and finally from 1860 to 1861. in 1857 Ferry was elected to the Michigan Legislature.

 In 1871, Ferry's brother Thomas W. Ferry—who was a Republican—was elected by the Michigan Legislature as a United States senator for Michigan.
 As a result, Thomas Ferry vacated his seat in the House of Representatives for Michigan's 4th congressional district, and William ran as the Democratic Party nominee in a special election for the seat.
 William Ferry lost the election to Republican Wilder D. Foster by a 58%–42% margin.

 In the 1872 election, Ferry was the nominee of the Democratic Party for governor of Michigan.
 He received only 1.2% of the vote, losing badly to Republican John J. Bagley (61.9%), and also trailing Liberal Republican and former governor Austin Blair (36.3%).
-The following year, Bagley appointed Ferry as a member of the committee charged with revising the constitution of Michigan.
+The following year, Bagley appointed Ferry as a committee member charged with revising the constitution of Michigan.

 Ferry served as a Regent of the University of Michigan from 1858 to 1863.

 In 1876 Ferry was elected mayor of Grand Haven.

-Utah Politics
+Utah politics

 In 1878, Ferry moved to Park City, Utah, and become involved in the mining industry.
 From 1884 to 1892 he was a member of the Democratic National Committee.
 In 1893, he was a Commissioner of the Chicago World's Fair.

 In 1904, Ferry joined Utah's new anti-Mormon American Party.
 Ferry was the party's nominee for governor of Utah in the 1904 election.
 In losing to Republican John Christopher Cutler, Ferry received nearly 8,000 votes, or 7.8% of the statewide total.